Cotton futures are expected to trade sideways to down: Angel Commodities

 Angel Commodities' report on Cotton

-Cotton futures on MCX closed flat as kharif planting of cotton in the country begins on good note.
+Cotton futures on MCX improved a little but weigh down on reports of good progress of cotton in north India.
 As per latest data from Agricultural Ministry, cotton is planted in 8.93 lakh hectares as on 19th May, higher by 32% compared to last year acreage for same period.

 Outlook

 Cotton futures are expected trade sideways to down on reports of good sowing progress, steady physical demand, reports of higher stock levels and normal monsoon forecast.
-There is an anticipation of higher sowing acreage in the country, lower exports prospects and higher imports keeping prices under pressure.
+There is an anticipation of higher sowing acreage in the country.
+Lower exports prospects in coming months keeping prices under pressure.

 For all commodities report, click here